15 of the Best Waterfalls in Iceland

 Svartifoss waterfallAmazing Iceland

-These friends from Holland went all around Iceland and shot some stunning shots of the Icelandic waterfalls, Svartifoss being one of them.
+These friends from Holland went all around Iceland and took some stunning photos of the Icelandic waterfalls, Svartifoss being one of them.

-Svartifoss is such a special fall and is one of the more beautiful places in Skaftafell national park.
-It is surrounded by dark columnar jointing lava columns, which gave rise to its name.
-These hexagonal shaped rocks have been the inspiration to many architects and Hallgrímskirkju might be the most famous one.
-It’s an easy 5.5km (3.4 miles) hike from Skaftafell Visitor Center, round trip.
+Svartifoss is a special fall and is one of the most beautiful places in Skaftafell National Park.
+It is surrounded by dark columnar jointing lava columns, which gave it its name.
+These hexagonal-shaped rocks inspired many architects, and Hallgrímskirkja in Reykjavík is one of the most famous examples.
+It’s an easy 5.5km (3.4 miles) round trip hike from Skaftafell Visitor Centre.

 GPS Coordinates: 64° 1’39.56″N 16°58’30.88″W